zopefoundation/fanstatic/doc/configuration.rst

 Not all Javascript files can be loaded at this time however: some depend on being included as early as possible.
-You can mark a :py:class:`ResourceInclusion` as "bottom safe" if they are safe to load at the bottom of the web page.
+You can mark a :py:class:`Resource` as "bottom safe" if they are safe to load at the bottom of the web page.
 If you then enable ``bottom``, those Javascript resources will be loaded there.
 If ``bottom`` is turned off (the default), all Javascript resources will be included